CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

-# Exercise 2: Seeing AI code suggestions in a JavaScript file
+# Lab 3.1: Code Suggestions with GitHub Copilot in VS Code

 Duration: 30 minutes

 While GitHub Copilot offers recommendations for many languages and frameworks, it excels in particular when it comes to Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
 The samples below are in JavaScript, but they should also work in other languages.

-In this exercise, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.
+In this lab, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.